u2ros/coinmetro-cli/README.md

 ## Roadmap

 No particular roadmap atm.
-There's some due diligence (code cleanup, tests).
+There's some due diligence (code cleanup, tests, refactor).
 Feature wise I will add/change/remove features as i converge on typical use patterns.
 All orders that are created with this app are limit orders as I don't see much point in adding market orders at the moment.
-At the moment i also ignore TraM orders even if you specify tram as a product for listing orders.
+I also ignore TraM orders even if you specify tram as a product for listing orders.
 Feel free to open a feature request or report a bug by opening an issue on github.

 ## Command reference